qinjinjia/ec601_OpenCV/README.md

 ||Value(20,25) |225 | 0~255|

-The range of each channel is based on CV_8U image in OpenCV
+:heavy_exclamation_mark: The range of each channel is based on CV_8U image in OpenCV

 |Colorspace |Channel |Range |